-The dispute in the case study involves the breach of a sales contract between 2 domestic businesses.
+What the indicators measure Case study assumptions Time required to enforce a contract through the courts (calendar days) • Time to file and serve the case The dispute in the case study involves the breach of a sales contract between two domestic businesses.
 The case study assumes that the court hears an expert on the quality of the goods in dispute.
-This distinguishes the case from simple debt enforcement.

-To make the data comparable across economies, Doing Business uses several assumptions about the case:

-- The dispute concerns a lawful transaction between two businesses (Seller and Buyer), both located in the economy's largest business city.
-For 11 economies the data are also collected for the second largest business city. - The buyer orders custom-made goods, then fails to pay alleging that the goods are not of adequate quality. - The value of the dispute is 200% of the income per capita or the equivalent in local currency of USD 5,000, whichever is greater. - The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000. - The seller requests the pretrial attachment of the defendant's movable assets to secure the claim. - The dispute on the quality of the goods requires an expert opinion. - The judge decides in favor of the seller; there is no appeal. - The seller enforces the judgment through a public sale of the buyer's movable assets.
+This distinguishes the case from simple debt enforcement. • Time for trial and to obtain the judgment To make the data on the time and comparable across economies, several assumptions about the • Time to enforce the judgment case are used: - The dispute concerns a lawful transaction between two businesses (Seller and Buyer), both Cost required to enforce a contract through the courts (% of claim value) located in the economy's largest business city.
+For 11 economies the data are also collected for the second largest business city.
+Average attorney fees - The Buyer orders custom-made furniture, then fails to pay alleging that the goods are not of adequate quality. • Court costs - The value of the dispute is 200% of the income per capita or the equivalent in local currency of • Enforcement costs USD 5,000, whichever is greater. - The Seller sues the Buyer before the court with jurisdiction over commercial cases worth 200% of Quality of judicial processes index (0-18) income per capita or \$5,000 whichever is greater. - The Seller requests the pretrial attachment of the defendant's movable assets to secure the Court structure and proceedings (-1-5) claim. • Case management (0-6) The claim is disputed on the merits because of Buyer's allegation that the quality of the goods was not adequate. • Court automation (0-4) - The judge decides in favor of the seller; there is no appeal. • Alternative dispute resolution (0-3) - The Seller enforces the judgment through a public sale of the Buyer's movable assets.